jataware/uncharted-ta1-pipeline/pipelines/segmentation/README.md

 * Input is a map image (ie as numpy array)
 * Ouput is segmentation polygon results as a JSON object, either as a `SegmentationResults` object or a `PageExtraction` object (the latter being part of the CMA TA1 schema)

+`inference_example.py` is an example script to process a single image

 ### REST API
 * ```POST:  /api/process_image``` - Sends an image (as numpy array) to the segmenter pipeline for analysis.
 Results are JSON string.
 * ```GET /healthcheck``` - Healthcheck endpoint